Star-Crossed (album): Music and lyrics

 Star-Crossed is a pop and country pop album with folk, dance, disco, soft rock, alternative rock, and R&B elements.
 It is characterized by ballads, layered with harmonies, analog synths, and drum loops.
 Slate critic Carl Wilson said the album expands on the "mellow psychedelic-country-synth sound" Musgraves discovered on Golden Hour with co-producers Ian Fitchuk and Daniel Tashian.
-The country music committee of the Recording Academy ruled Star-Crossed and its singles ineligible for the country categories at the 64th Annual Grammy Awards, saying they are "not sufficiently country"; Variety said Musgraves' submissions will presumably moved "over to pop categories."
+The country music committee of the Recording Academy ruled Star-Crossed and its singles ineligible for the country categories at the 64th Annual Grammy Awards, saying they are "not sufficiently country"; Variety said Musgraves' submissions would presumably move "over to pop categories."

 The album's subject matter discusses themes of marriage, divorce, and post-breakup emotional healing, whereas its track-list is divided into three sections, which Musgraves dubbed as "three acts".
 Variety's Chris Willman differentiated Star-Crossed as her "divorce album" while Golden Hour was her "honeymoon record".